Mangoo0110/app_pigeon/README.md

 `app_pigeon` is a Flutter networking and socket layer with two operation modes:

-1. `AuthorizedAppPigeon`: token-based HTTP + auth persistence + refresh flow.
+1. `AuthorizedPigeon`: token-based HTTP + auth persistence + refresh flow.
-2. `GhostAppPigeon`: lightweight HTTP + socket client for anonymous/guest/ghost use cases.
+2. `GhostPigeon`: lightweight HTTP + socket client for anonymous/guest/ghost use cases.

-The package exposes a shared `AppPigeon` interface so app code can depend on a common contract while switching implementations at runtime.
+The package exposes a shared `AppPigeon` interface so app code can depend on one contract while switching implementations at runtime.
+It acts as your reusable API client foundation, instead of rebuilding the same networking layer from scratch for every new REST API project.

 ## Capabilities